-Loans and advances to corporate customers
+Loans and Advances to Corporate Customers

-The Group's loans and advances to corporate obligors are subject to rigorous credit appraisals commencing with rating of obligor via our Moody's Risk Analysis methodology to determine the credit worthiness of the customer or its probability of default, which is also known as the obligor risk rating (ORR) - the probability of default (PD) of a customer is a measure of the obligor risk rating.
+The Group's loans and advances to corporate obligors are subject to rigorous credit appraisals commencing with rating of obligor via our Moody's Risk Analysis Methodology to determine the credit worthiness of the customer or its probability of default known as the obligor risk rating (ORR) - the Probability of Default (PD) of a customer is a measure of the obligor risk rating.

 Collateral in the form of first charge over real estate (legal mortgage or mortgage debenture) or floating and fixed charges over corporate assets is usually taken to provide additional comfort to the Group.
-The measure of the collateral pledged by the customer is given by the facility risk rating (FRR) mapped to the Basel II defined loss given default (LGD) estimates.
+The measure of the collateral pledged by the customer is given by the Facility Risk Rating (FRR) mapped to the Basel II defined Loss Given Default (LGD) estimates.
 The FRR or LGD therefore assesses the transaction of the customer - risk of loss on the transaction in the event of default.

 All non-retail and retail-SME exposures are assigned a risk grade by independent Credit Analysts within our Risk Management Division based on inputs/discussions with relationship management teams and verifiable facts.
-While the obligor risk rating model differentiates borrower risk (i.e. risk of default), the facility risk rating model differentiates transaction risk (i.e. risk of loss in the event of default), taking the structure of the facility (availability of credit risk mitigants) into consideration:
+While the Obligor risk rating model differentiates borrower risk (i.e. risk of default), taking the structure of the facility (availability of credit risk mitigants) into consideration: